 You can also script instance settings using PowerShell.
 Example:

 $cfg = new-object -com "BssCfg815.BssCfg815" $cfg.SetInstance("") $cfg.instanceSettings.Lock() $loadResult = $cfg.instanceSettings.Load() $cfg.instanceSettings.update.updateType = $cfg.enums.AutomaticUpdatesType.doNotCheckForUpdates $cfg.instanceSettings.Save() $cfg.instanceSettings.Unlock()

 In all cases, these actions must be done from an elevated, administrative Command Prompt or PowerShell window.
 See also scriptable configuration.

 To uninstall from the command line:

-Copy the uninst.exe program in the Bitvise SSH Server installation directory to another temporary location.
+Copy the uninst.exe program in the Bitvise SSH Server or Client installation directory to another temporary location.

 Execute uninst.exe in the temporary folder as follows:

 This will uninstall the default (unnamed) SSH Server instance.
 If you installed a named instance, use its full instance name.
 For example:

 To uninstall Bitvise SSH Client from the command line, use:

 It is possible to run uninst also directly from the SSH Server installation directory.
 However if you do that, uninst will first copy itself to a temporary location, then run itself and exit.
 The original instance of uninst will exit before the uninstallation completes.
 This may cause problems if your script performs other tasks which should wait for the uninstallation to complete.